starfive-tech/linux/Documentation/arch/riscv/hwprobe.rst

        ratified in commit 98918c844281 ("Merge pull request #1217 from riscv/zawrs") of riscv-isa-manual.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZICCLSM`:  The Zicclsm extension is supported as defined in the RISC-V RVA Profiles Specification.
+Misaligned support for all regular load and store instructions (including scalar and vector) but not AMOs or other specialized forms of memory access.

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.